holos-aafc/Holos/README.md

 A poultry specific training guide can be found <a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/Poultry%20Training%20Guide/Holos_4_Training_Guide_Poultry.md" target="_blank">here</a>.

-Video tutorials on using Holos 4 as well as navigating the GitHub interface can be found <a href="https://www.youtube.com/@holosaafc9123 target=" blank"> here </a>.
+Video tutorials on using Holos 4 as well as navigating the GitHub interface can be found [here](https://www.youtube.com/@holosaafc9123).

 # User Guide